igba1980/option_pricing/README.md

   4. You should see the site is running on the backend ( localhost:8000 ).

 Step 1 is a one-off step.
-Step 2 is only required if you have materially altered the project since last build, e.g. by changing `api/requirements.txt`.
-Code changes are picked up automatically by the Django and Node dev servers and they will reload the proejct modules upon detecting a change.
+Step 2 is only required if you have materially altered the project since last build, e.g. by changing `web/requirements.txt`.
+Code changes are picked up automatically by the Django server.

 ## Setup to run api tests
 You do not need to follow the previous sections to run the tests.
 Just: